Osheus/caesar-cipher/README.md

 - Most inputs shouldn't break it now!

 ### To Do:
-- The program in it's current state needs to be restarted each time, where in the future I would like it to be robust.
-- Decryption however has not been implemented just yet.
+- Decryption has not been implemented.